Solar power in Australia: Western Australia

 Western Australia's first major large scale solar farm, the Greenough River Solar Farm, is at Walkaway, 70 km SE of Geraldton.
 It was opened in October 2012.
 The 10 MW field has 150,000 solar panels.
 The 20 MW Emu Downs Solar Farm became the largest solar farm in WA when opened in March 2018.
 Emu Downs Solar Farm is co-located with the Emu Downs Wind Farm.
-The 128 MW Cunderdin solar farm has a 220 MWh / 55 MW battery, wich often delivers power after sunset.
+The 128 MW Cunderdin solar farm has a 220 MWh / 55 MW battery, which often delivers power after sunset.

 The largest rooftop solar PV array in Western Australia was completed in 2021 by Solgen and AGF Electrical at Ellenbrook city shopping centre, with a total generating capacity of 2.8 MW.

 The proposed Asian Renewable Energy Hub, combining solar and wind power, may generate up to 26 gigawatts of power to produce green hydrogen.

 Solar cities program

 Solar Cities is a demonstration program designed to promote solar power, smart meters, and energy conservation in urban locations throughout Australia.
 One such location is Townsville, Queensland.